FAQ – US Climate Corps Fellows

 When should I apply?

-We have two deadlines, December 2 2019 and January 6 2020.
-Applicants who apply by December 2 will be eligible to be matched with host organizations in the first wave of offers at the end of February.
-Applicants who apply by the second deadline will be eligible to be matched in late March.
-We encourage applicants to apply early to get the best chance of being accepted to their preferred host organization.
+We have two deadlines, December 1, 2020 and January 11, 2021.
+Applicants who apply by December 1st will be eligible to be matched with host organizations in February.
+Applicants who apply by January 11th will be eligible to be matched in late March.
+We encourage applicants to submit early for the best chance of being matched with their preferred host organization.

-What is the EDF Climate Corps Work Authorization Policy?
+What is the Climate Corps Work Authorization Policy?

 Please see our Work Authorization Policy here.

 Yes, we do.
-We notify applicants who are moving forward in the selection process of our intent to check their listed references.
-We’ll begin to reach out toreferences in mid-January, and ask that they respond to a survey within two weeks.
+We will notify applicants who are moving forward in the selection process of our intent to check their listed references.
+We will provide references with a survey and ask that they respond within two weeks.
 This allows us to quickly move forward with interviews and facilitate host-fellow matches.
-Candidates that need to change or update reference information should contact the Climate Corps Matching Team.
+Candidates that need to change or update reference information after submitting an application should contact the Climate Corps Matching Team at email@example.com.